 A decision was made to build an incubation system on the club property with an improved aeration set up and spring-fed water.
 Club members built a new hatchery in 2002 with volunteer labour and with financial help from many individuals, and community and provincial organizations.
 They included the Town of Wiarton, Wiarton Rotary Club and the Ontario Federation of Anglers and Hunters.
 The BPSA Hatchery can handle 200,000 eggs per year, with both rainbow and brown trout raised in the facility.

-“They have extremely high survival rates at our hatchery” said club president Jim Martell.
+“They have extremely high survival rates at our hatchery” said club past president Jim Martell.
 “We are very proud of all that we have accomplished.”

 Rainbow and brown trout are stocked into Gleason and Colpoy’s creeks as yearlings.
 From the start, the BPSA mandate was preservation and enhancement of fish and wildlife.
 Besides the hatchery, that mandate is brought to life in activities such as winter deer feeding, and involvement in the Rankin Resource Group that works on habitat improvement on the Rankin River system and other Grey-Bruce waters.

 The BPSA facilities west of Wiarton feature our hatchery and clubhouse building, a fishing pond, indoor handgun and .22 range, an archery range and 3-D archery range.
 Many club activities are entered around these facilities, including, Youth Firearms Safety Program, Women’s Sunday Evenings Shooting Group, a children’s fishing derby, annual Family Day activities, a fishing day for Community Living clients, youth archery and a Handgun Club.
 The club also hosts numerous social functions throughout the year, including Community Outreach Programs,a members and guests fishing derby and our annual fund raising barbecue.